 Limitations

 A few selected lipid species offer limited information about lipid metabolism in mice.
 Due to the small amount of serum available from tail bleeding, this protocol measures only total cholesterol and does not distinguish HDL-C and LDL-C, as those assays require significant amounts of blood.
-Because mice are unique in the way they lack the CETP, cholesterol is a good approximation, and more HDL-C in mice does not indicate a healthy lipid profile, so the additional information obtained by distinguishing the cholesterol in different lipoprotein particles is limited.
+Because mice are unique in the way they lack the CETP, total cholesterol is a good approximation, and more HDL-C in mice does not indicate a healthy lipid profile, so the additional information obtained by distinguishing the cholesterol in different lipoprotein particles is limited.

 Serum lipid levels, including triglyceride levels, are usually a net effect of absorption and excursion by many organs acting in a very dynamic way.
 Interpreting the results usually requires an experimental setup with only one variable.
 As shown in the exemplary result, no specific conclusion regarding the lipid absorption or excursion can be made between C57BL6J and C57BL6/NJ substrains of C57BL6 mice.
 However, in the cited cold exposure study15, prior knowledge and sometimes assumptions can be used to exclude contributions from other variables, and authors were able to pin down to a specific tissue and discovered that brown adipose tissue contributed to the enhanced triglyceride clearance.